associatedpress/harvester/README.md

 General options that can be provided to any type of column:

 * `default:<value>` - provide a default value for the column.
 You should pick something that makes sense with the type.
-By default date entries will default to the current day; you can specify `default:empty` to instead render them with no date selected.
+By default, date entries will default to the current day; you can specify `default:empty` to instead render them with no date selected.
 Example: